JWahle/piCoreCDSP/README.md

 [diyaudio.com](https://www.diyaudio.com/community/threads/camilladsp-for-picoreplayer.402255/)
 or [lyrion.org](https://forums.lyrion.org/forum/user-forums/linux-unix/1646681-camilladsp-for-picoreplayer).

-### Enough RAM?
+#### Enough RAM?
-If you have a Raspberry Pi with less than 1 GB of RAM, you might need to increase the swap partition to make up for it.
+If you have a Raspberry Pi with less than 1 GB of RAM, you might need to increase the swap partition to at least 512MB.

+### Squeezelite doesn't start, even though it is set to auto start
+In `Squeezelite Settings > Audio output device settings` select a valid output for your Raspi.
+**It is irrelevant whether that is the output you are actually using.**
+For most Raspi models `Headphones` works.
+For the Raspi zero, 400, 5 or compute module you have to use one of the HDMI options or your DAC head of choice.
+Afterward, you have to manually set the audio output back to `camilladsp` for Squeezelite, AirPlay and Bluetooth.

+### Squeezelite is running, but CamillaDSP is offline (State: Offline)
+Make sure in `Squeezelite Settings > Change Squeezelite settings` the following is set:
+`Output setting` is set to `camilladsp`
+`Close output setting` is empty or set to 0

+### The audio is delayed
+There are various buffers, which can be decreased to reduce latency.
+This might reduce stability, so decrease stepwise and try which settings work for your setup.
+`Squeezelite Settings > Change Squeezelite settings > ALSA setting` the first number can be decreased to 0
+`CamillaDSP > Devices > Buffers > queuelimit` can be reduced to 1
+`CamillaDSP > Devices > Buffers > chunksize` can be reduced - just keep multiples of 2

 ## How to update
 You can update to the current version, if you have PCP 9.x installed.